LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Feb 12)

+- new instructions: rotr, rotl, byteswap
+- compare and swap
+  - arm: there's like memory ordering stuff and im hoping i can just ignore it and always do the same one, and it will just be a bit slower than it could be but prevent threads from stomping on eachother which is the important thing.
+  - arm: a bit painful cause it's like the only arm instruction that has so many arguments that one is both read and written. so a bit of gymnastics with a fake copy to make sure it doesn't allocate the out parameter to the same register as the wrong input. which is sad because i always need an extra real copy because i don't have a good way to tell rega that the output needs to be the same register as a specific input without choosing a specific register like you do for amd shifts.
+  - my llvm-mc dis doesn't think cas is a valid instruction. it sure runs tho so idx what's going on.
+  - need to treat cas as a store so loadopt knows it can change in the loop
+  - there's still some problem where it doesn't work if you try to use the return value instead of reloading it. i think i'll do it for amd so i can see if it's a logic bug or i'm just using the wrong instructions somehow.
+  - amd: it's another one with a fixed register so old_in and res are always RAX. again end up with extra copies because i don't know how to express the actual constraints.
+  - amd: need to encode as RMem or it's an illegal instruction
+  - ok on amd it works with reusing the result, so the mistake is arm specific. ah, i was emitting at the position of cas0 instead of cas1 so when rega inserted a copy between them to preserve the register that gets stomped, it would happen after the stomp instead of before it, and it would always think the cas succeeded.
+  - confusion with trying to generate a shim function for each instruction (like just cas0 doesn't work because it needs the two parts). so it was segfaulting going off then end looking for the other part. but it only tried to do that when running in the test program. not as a stand alone program. strange. but same fix as vastart, just dont do that. should really have one big table of all the info i need for adding an instruction (like qbe does).
+- and of course that new test can't work with the legacy backend. maybe i should just give up on that, idk.

 ## (Feb 10)

 - holy shit do functions with >8 args just not work? there's no way.